-This is nice if you just want to highlight them, but you’re not ready to remove them.
+This is nice if you want to highlight them but are not ready to remove them.

-If you do want to remove them, you can do this by clicking Data > Remove Duplicates, and then Under Columns, check or uncheck the columns where you want to remove the duplicates.
+If you want to remove them, you can do this by clicking Data > Remove Duplicates > Columns (just check or uncheck the columns where you want to remove the duplicates).

-The whole process takes a couple of minutes, and it can really clean up your data quickly.
+The process takes just a few minutes, and you can quickly clean up your data.

-Some of these formulas can take some time to “master,” but Excel offers plenty of buttons and quick formulas for helping you out.
+Some of these formulas can take some time to “master,” but Excel offers plenty of buttons and quick formulas to help you.